jesse-kaufman/portfolio-site/src/content/projects/home-assistant-containers/index.md

 ## CloudFlare Tunnel container

-- The CloudFlare Tunnel container is used to securely allow public access to certain services on the local network—even when behind CGNAT.
+- The CloudFlare Tunnel container is used to securely allow public access to certain services on the local network—even when behind CG-NAT.
 - Restricts and filters traffic to protect the network, ensuring only specific services are publicly available and blocking potential malicious access to local services.

 ## Additional Notes